 No new initiatives are planned to develop the institutional structure.
 While the geographic area of the County and Consortium is large, contact between agencies is regular through use of electronic means.

-Agencies are also of a scale that know each other personally and work closely together.
+Agencies are also of a scale that we know each other personally.

 Actions planned to enhance coordination between public and private housing and social service agencies